-Landholder and planning proposal applicant submitters must:
+Community submitters must:

-- Own a property over 1,500sqm wholly or partly in the Master Plan area - Identify who owns the site subject to the visioning application, including ownership agreements (i.e. an options agreement).
-For sites with less than 1,500sqm in area, a multi-landowner and multi-site submission is acceptable, provided the combined site area is above 1,500sqm - Address all Planning Priorities in Section 3.
+- Submit a vision for the centre as a whole - Address all Planning Priorities in Section 3.
 This should include written responses to each of the criteria as well as images as necessary.
-See Section 2.3 below for more detail - Address all the information requirements stipulated in this document - Stipulate if a planning proposal or development application has been submitted for the site in question in the past 5 years - Landowner submissions must show how the site will connect to surrounding areas and contribute to the centre beyond the boundaries of the site - Accept that the submission will be publicly available on Council's Have Your Say webpage
+See Section 2.3 below for more detail - Address all the information requirements stipulated in this document - Live, work or own a business within the master plan study area - Identify any properties or businesses owned by the submitter/s - Stipulate who the vision is submitted by or on behalf of - Accept that the submission will be publicly available on Council's Have Your Say webpage